PhD supervision philosophy

 Synthesis on the ‘ideal’ profile of PhD graduate based on Lee (2008, 2019)’s approaches

 In this chapter, I explore the likely ‘ideal’ profile of a PhD graduate based on the five approaches of Lee (2019).
 The interrelationship between different approaches as suggested by Lee (2019) is shown in Fig. 2a.
 She directly connected Enculturation, Critical thinking, Emancipation and Relationship, where they are set within a Functional approach.
-This diagram can be interpreted as there is a considerable Functional control from the supervisor in the other four approaches to the PhD student.
-Excessive domination over a PhD student may jeopardizes the supervisor-student relationship (see Fig. 1).
-Moreover, we know that a supervisor may poses different dominant approach during research supervision.
+This diagram can be interpreted as there is considerable Functional control from the supervisor in the other four approaches to the PhD student.
+Excessive domination over a PhD student may jeopardize the supervisor-student relationship (see Fig. 1).
+Moreover, we know that a supervisor may pose a different dominant approach during research supervision.
 Some supervisors tend to combine two predominant approaches (Lee, 2019).
-Therefore, a supervisory team, which composed of supervisors with different backgrounds and experiences, is expected to ideally cover all of the approaches.
+Therefore, a supervisory team, which is composed of supervisors with different backgrounds and experiences, is expected to ideally cover all of the approaches.
 In this chapter, I use ‘supervisory team’ instead of a single supervisor to strengthen the importance of collaborative teamwork among supervisors during a PhD journey.

 Acknowledgement